 The Server FlexResponse application programming interface (API) provides a flexible platform for incident remediation.
 It enables Symantec Data Loss Prevention users to protect data by automatically or manually invoking custom Server FlexResponse actions.
-Symantec provides a set of plug-ins that perform various remediations such as quarantining sensitive data, copying files, and applying digital rights protection or encryption.

-Developers can also write Server FlexResponse plug-ins to perform custom incident remediation using this API and the Java programming language.
-Developers can also write Python scripts to perform the remediation.
-You enable Python scripting by installing a Server FlexResponse plug-in called the Python Script Bridge.
-This plug-in provides a translation of the Java API for use in Python scripting and is deployed in the same manner as other Server FlexResponse plug-ins.

-A range of Network Protect actions can be performed on identified incidents to assist with remediation.
-The remediation actions are executed with a custom program.
-The Server FlexResponse API enables you to build a plug-in that can be used to implement incident responses for use in Automated and Smart Response rules.
+Symantec provides a set of Server FlexResponse plug-ins that perform various remediations such as quarantining sensitive data, copying files, and applying digital rights protection or encryption.
+Independent developers can also write Server FlexResponse plug-ins to perform custom incident remediation using this API and the Java programming language.
+The Server FlexResponse API enables developers to build a plug-in that can be used to implement incident responses for use in Automated and Smart Response rules.

 The following are example Network Protect actions that you can implement by developing a Server FlexResponse plug-in:

-- Change Access Control Lists (ACL) on files.
-For example, you can remove guest access to selected files. - Manually quarantine files.
-A manual process allows validation of incidents before you apply remediation. - Manually release selected files from quarantine.
-If the user verifies legitimate use, you can move the file back to its original location. - Apply Digital Rights Management (DRM).
+Change Access Control Lists (ACL) on files.
+For example, you can remove guest access to selected files.

+- Apply Digital Rights Management (DRM).
 For example, you can apply digital rights to documents so external parties are restricted in their access to sensitive material.
 These digital rights can include "do not forward" or "do not print." - Encrypt files. - Migrate files to SharePoint.
 The custom protect action can move files from shares to a SharePoint repository, and then apply DRM and ACLs. - Perform workflow and automation of remediation responses. - Use the Symantec Workflow business process automation workflow.